MartaMatysek/pig-game/README.md

 -----------
 EXTENSION OF THE RULES:
 - A player looses his ENTIRE score when he rolls two 6 in a row.
 After that, it's the next player's turn
-- New input field where players can set the winning score, so that they can change the predefined score of 100
 - Second dice.
 The player looses his current score when one of them is a 1.